achievguru/HappyFox_Assignment/README.md

-# HappyFox_Assignment
+# 📬 HappyFox_Assignment

-A Python-based Gmail automation tool that fetches emails using the Gmail API, stores them in a relational database, and processes them using a rule-based engine defined in JSON.
-Designed with a focus on clean architecture, maintainability, and Pythonic best practices.
+This project is a Gmail automation script developed as part of a technical assignment for the Technical Lead – Backend role at HappyFox.

+It performs the following:
+- Authenticates via OAuth2 with the Gmail API
+- Fetches and stores emails in an SQLite3 database
+- Applies rules defined in a `rules.json` configuration file
+- Executes Gmail actions like marking emails as read or moving them to labels

+The codebase is structured for long-term maintainability, readability, and reusability.